fgeorgatos/HPCBIOS/HPCBIOS_2015-01.rst

   * May increase the speed with which I/O operations take place, if slow disk operations are minimized
   * Saturation of I/O subsystems may become less pronounced, or be postponed towards heavier loads

+  The aim of this policy is to ensure that a sufficiently rich palette of entropy-conscious tools are available on machines which may be flooded by NGS data.

   * BC Policy: HPCBIOS_2015-01
   * Date of Policy: 2015-02-02